-This privacy notice was published (and last updated) on 3rd January 2019.
+This privacy notice was published and last updated on 26 June 2023.

-I continually review my privacy practices and may change this policy from time to time.
-When I do it will be placed on Chambers' website.
+Chambers continually reviews its privacy practices and may change this policy from time to time.
+When it does an amended privacy notice will be placed on the Chambers' website.